Dental Hygiene – Green Valley, Henderson, NV

 Periodontal Maintenance

 After deep cleaning, maintenance visits every 3–4 months keep the disease from returning.
 Your hygienist monitors pocket depths and removes new buildup.
 Henderson’s dry climate speeds up plaque buildup — making consistent care especially important here.
+See what your ongoing care plan looks like.

 Gum Disease Screening

 Your hygienist measures pocket depths around each tooth in just a few minutes.
 It tells your dentist whether a standard cleaning is enough or whether further treatment is needed.
 Gum disease affects nearly half of adults over 30.
+Find out what a screening involves.

 FAQS